 4. Annie Grace – author of This Naked Mind

 Annie comes from a high-level Marketing background where she fell into alcohol abuse.
 At 35, she realized her drinking problem was holding her back from pursuing further success.
-She then admitted herself into a recovery program and wrote a book called, This Naked Mind: Control Alcohol, Find Freedom, Discover Happiness And Change Your Life.
+She then admitted herself into a recovery program and wrote a book called, This Naked Mind: Control Alcohol, Find Freedom, Discover Happiness, And Change Your Life.

 Today, Annie runs a podcast, speaks at treatment centers and events.
-She also runs her own business that helps people who want to overcome their alcohol addiction.
+She also runs her own business that helps people who want to overcome their alcohol abuse.
 Many of her programs work at rewiring the subconscious mind and past traumas for a better recovery.

 Check out Annie and her project on Instagram at @ThisNakedMind.

 Abigail is a fashion influencer who has been public about her sobriety since 2015.
 She is passionate about encouraging people in the sobriety collective to overcome addiction and pursue their passion in life.
 From her personal experience, it’s possible to trade in a life of drugs and alcohol for a dream career that inspires others.